Pilgrim Hospital: Recent history

 In 2010, the Energy Centre was overhauled.
-Cofely (part of GDF Suez) installed a 526 kWe engine-based CHP, supplied by GE Jenbacher, which is supplemented by a 2.9 MW woodchip-fuelled biomass steam boiler, supplied by Binder of Austria, with further conventional dual fuel steam boilers.
+Cofely (part of GDF Suez) installed a 526 kWe engine-based CHP, supplied by GE Jenbacher.
+It was supplemented by a 2.9 MW woodchip-fuelled biomass steam boiler, supplied by Binder of Austria, with further conventional dual fuel steam boilers.
 The wood chips are locally sourced from Thetford Forest.

 In June 2011 a £2.5 million renovation began on the Endoscopy unit.